maranode/maranode/README.md

 - [docs/verification.md](docs/verification.md) — network isolation and attestation verification
 - [ARCHITECTURE.md](ARCHITECTURE.md) — design, trust model, threat model
 - [ROADMAP.md](ROADMAP.md) — what is done, what is next, what we will not do
+- [MOAT-ROADMAP.md](MOAT-ROADMAP.md) — the differentiating features, broken into build steps

 ---

 ## Status

 Phase 0.
 Core inference, model store, audit log, network isolation, RAG, and workspace isolation are implemented.
-NPU acceleration, full web UI, and TPM attestation are in active development.
+NPU acceleration and the full web UI are in active development; TPM attestation is partial (binary hash and PCR read work today).

 ---